tatonetti-lab/nsides/condor/README.md

   * `prepare_data_osg.py` aggregates all reports and outcomes, used for forming model
 3. Run the models.
 The output should be each report and the model score.
   * `mlp_dnn_streaming.py` runs the deep neural network multilayer perceptron
-  * `mlp_shallow_osg.py` runs shallow classifiers including scikit-learn to run AdaBoost, RandomForest and Logistic Regression
+  * `mlp_shallow_osg_lrc.py` runs logistic regression via scikit-learn
-4. Evaluate a given model model by calculating propensity score adjusted proportional reporting ratios (PRRs) for each reaction. `eval_model.py`
+4. Evaluate a given model model (DNN, logistic regression) by calculating propensity score adjusted proportional reporting ratios (PRRs) for each reaction. `eval_model.py`

 ## Example Local Workflow